Low Vision Center

 Low Vision refers to vision impairment that cannot be corrected with conventional glasses, contact lenses, medication, or surgery.
 In the U.S., this loss of vision is most often caused by acquired eye diseases such as macular degeneration or glaucoma, but can also be congenital, caused by an injury, or result as a complication of a systemic condition, such as diabetes.
 As a result it can negatively affect a person’s ability to perform their everyday activities, such as reading, driving, working or watching television.

-Who Can Benefit from Low Vision Services?
+Who Can Benefit from Low Vision Rehabilitation?

+Vision rehabilitation requires a team approach where the patient is considered the star player.
 Low Vision Rehabilitation Services can be helpful to anyone who feels their level of vision negatively impacts their daily functioning abilities.
-Low Vision Rehabilitation aims to make the most of the patients’ remaining sight.
-Low Vision medical professionals are not able to cure the causes of the vision loss, but instead help the patient use the remaining vision to its fullest potential.
+Though Low Vision Medical professionals are not able to cure the causes of vision loss we can help individuals use their remaining vision to its fullest potential.

 description